 Immediate Effect on Mortgage Costs

 While not specifically tied to the passing of the tax bill, current reports are showing that both refinance and mortgage applications have dropped from the start of the year due to a jump in mortgage interest rates.

 “Applications to refinance a home loan, which are most rate-sensitive, fell 7 percent for the week and were 2.8 percent higher than one year ago, when interest rates were lower.
 The refinance share of mortgage activity decreased to its lowest level since July, 44.4 percent of total applications, from 46.5 percent the previous week,” according to CNBC.

 We’ve seen a slight increase in mortgage rates as well.
 The article continues, “The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($453,100 or less) increased to its highest level since January 2014, 4.64 percent, from 4.57 percent, with points increasing to 0.61 from 0.59 (including the origination fee) for 80 percent loan-to-value ratio loans.”

 Conforming loan limits have been raised for 2018, which could serve as a benefit for new homebuyers.
 The baseline limit for a one-unit property increased from $424,100 to $453,100.
 And in most high-cost areas including the Los Angeles and San Francisco markets, the maximum for the same type of property is now $679,650, up from $636,150.

-We’ll continue to keep you updated with new changes and rate trajectories as we monitor the effects of the tax bill this year.
+We’ll continue to keep you updated with new changes and rate trajectories as we monitor the effects of the tax bill on mortgage rates this year.
 Feel free to reach out to one of our qualified mortgage bankers to let us know how we can help.